-38. Telecommunication Devices Use of electronic or telecommunication devices which include cellular telephones and Smart watches.
-Electronic signaling and cellular radio telecommunication devices must be stored out of sight in the "off" mode or unable to transmit or receive communication.
-39. Theft Taking or attempting to take the property of another without consent; the possession of stolen property having knowledge or should have had knowledge that the property was stolen; exerting and/or retaining unauthorized control over the property of another with intent to permanently deprive.
-Page 28 40.
-Threatening or Intimidating Acts or Aggressive Behavior or Acts The use of aggressive or assertive words, either written or oral, or actions intended to threaten, injure, provoke, incite, coerce, intimidate, or harass another person, or damage District property or property of another.
-(See Bullying.)
+37. Telecommunication Devices (CELL PHONES AND EARBUDS USAGE) 38.
+Theft Use of electronic or telecommunication devices which include cellular telephones, Smart watches and earbuds.
+Electronic signaling and cellular radio telecommunication devices (cell phones) must be stored out of sight in the "off" mode or unable to transmit or receive communication.
+Page 28 Taking or attempting to take the property of another without consent; the possession of stolen property having knowledge or should have had knowledge that the property was stolen; exerting and/or retaining unauthorized control over the property of another with intent to permanently deprive.
+Page 28 39.
+Threatening or Intimidating Acts Language (either written or oral) or behaviors intended to threaten, injure, provoke, incite, coerce, intimidate, or harass another person (See Bullying).
+Also includes threats to District property or the property of others.
+Page 29 40.
+Unauthorized Entry The act of entering, or attempting to enter, without permission, with or without force, any rooms, vehicles, and personal property in or on school property.
 Page 29 41.
-Unauthorized Entry The act of entering, or attempting to enter, without permission, with or without force, any rooms, vehicles, and personal property in or on school property.
-Page 29 42.
-Unauthorized Gatherings/Student Protest Participating in a gathering or protests that disrupts the educational process (See Disruption) Page 19 43.
+Unauthorized Gatherings/Student Protest Participating in a gathering or protests that disrupts the educational process (See Disruption) Page 19 42.
 Unauthorized Petitions The act of presenting or distributing petitions which contain obscenities, libelous statements, and which are not within the bounds of protected free speech.
-Page 30 44.
+Page 30 43.
 Unauthorized Sale or Distribution The act of selling or distributing or attempting to sell or distribute any object or substance which has not been authorized for sale or distribution by the building principal to any person on school property.
-Page 20 45.
+Page 20 44.
 Unexcused Absence The act of unauthorized absences for any portion of the day from school, class, study hall, or any other part of the school day.
 Unauthorized absences are cumulative by the number of incidents or by unauthorized absences in an individual class.
-Page 30 46.
+Page 30 45.
 Unlawful Drugs and Behavior Altering Substances/ Look- Alikes Possession, use, or sale, or the attempted use or sale of any controlled substance, cannabis (including medical marijuana), alcohol, or look-a-like on District property or at a school sponsored event.
-Pages 20,32 47.
+Pages 20, 32 46.
 Unlawful Drug Paraphernalia Any device used in or with the consumption of unlawful drugs and behavior altering substances/look-alikes.
 Page 20

-48. Use/Possession of Tobacco, Smoking Paraphernalia, E- cigarettes, and Vape Products Exercise of control or consumption of cigarettes, e-cigarettes, vape products, cigars, pipes, or smoking tobacco in any other form, including smokeless or "chewing" tobacco.
-49. Vandalism Destroying, damaging, or attempting or threatening, either written or oral, to destroy or damage District property or property at a school sponsored event.
-Page 31 50.
-Weapons/ Look-Alikes The act of possessing, using, or threatening to use any weapon.
-The term "weapon" means possession, use, control, or transfer of any object which may be used to cause bodily harm, including but not limited to knives, guns, firearms, rifles, shotguns, brass knuckles, billy clubs, mace, pepper spray, or look-alike thereof.
+47. Use/Possession Exercise of control or consumption of cigarettes, e-cigarettes, vape products, cigars, pipes, or Page 29 of Tobacco, Smoking smoking tobacco in any other form, including smokeless or "chewing" tobacco.
+Paraphernalia.
+E-cigarettes, and Vape Products Verbal Aggression The intentional use of aggressive or assertive language (either written or oral) to abuse verbally Page 31 48. any member of the school staff or student body.
+This includes using "hate speech" - abusive speech or writing that expresses prejudice against a particular group, especially on the basis of race, religion, or sexual orientation.
+Weapons/ The act of possessing, using, or threatening to use any weapon.
+The term "weapon" means Pages 49.
+Look-Alikes possession, use, control, or transfer of any object which may be used to cause bodily harm, 31.32 including but not limited to knives, guns, firearms, rifles, shotguns, brass knuckles, billy clubs, mace, pepper spray, or look-alike thereof.
 Such items as baseball bats, bottles, locks, pencils, and others may be considered weapons if used or attempted to be used to cause bodily harm.
-Pages 31,32